giancarlok/nips-compbio-paper-2016/paper-documents/draft-ideas.md

 When trained on all mers, we only compare NN old encoding (as kmer-index-encoding messes up the new encoding), with LSTM new and old encoding repsectively.
 We see that LSTM improves with new encoding and has similar performance than NN (with old encoding).

+## new encoding trained on allmers evaluated on all mers

+![](https://github.com/giancarlok/nips-compbio-paper-2016/blob/master/paper-documents/new%20embedding%20trained%20on%20all%20mers.png)

 ## new encoding trained on allmers evaluated on 9 mers

-![](https://github.com/giancarlok/nips-compbio-paper-2016/blob/master/paper-documents/new%20embedding%20trained%20on%20all%20mers.png)
+![](https://github.com/giancarlok/nips-compbio-paper-2016/blob/master/paper-documents/new%20encoding%20trained%20on%20all%20mers%20evaluated%20on%209%20mers.png)

 ## new encoding trained on allmers evaluated on non 9 mers

-![](https://github.com/giancarlok/nips-compbio-paper-2016/blob/master/paper-documents/new%20encoding%20trained%20on%20all%20mers%20evaluated%20on%209%20mers.png)

 ![](https://github.com/giancarlok/nips-compbio-paper-2016/blob/master/paper-documents/new%20encoding%20trained%20on%20all%20mers%20evaluated%20on%20non%209%20mers.png)